-This version (4.04) is the deliverable of the first phase of a project entitled "DG QRAM upgrade".
-This project was launched because of the evolution of other softwares used with DG-QRAM (Windows, Excel, etc.), and because some countries wish to adapt the content.
-The objective of the first phase was to update the tool in order to make it compatible with recent versions of softwares used with DGQRAM.
-A Task Group of the World Road Association's Technical Committee D.5 (TC D.5) on Road Tunnels Operations is in charge of the project.
-CETU has coordinated this task group, assisted by BG Consulting Engineersand ENALOS.
-This first project phase was funded by Austria, Belgium, Finland, France, Greece, Italy, Spain and Switzerland.
+A project entitled "DG QRAM upgrade" was launched because of the evolution of other software used with DG-QRAM (Windows, Excel, etc.), and because some countries wished to adapt the content.
+The project was split in two phases.
+The objective of the first phase was to update the tool in order to make it compatible with recent versions of software used with DGQRAM.
+The output of this first phase was the version 4.04.
+The objective of the second phase was to improve the tool.
+The output of this second phase is the version 4.10.
+A Task Group of the World Road Association's Technical Committee D.5 then C4 on Road Tunnels Operations was in charge of the project.
+CETU has coordinated this task group, assisted by BG Consulting Engineers (under the support of ILF Consulting Engineers for the second phase) and ENALOS.
+This project was funded by Austria, Belgium, Finland, France, Greece, Italy, Spain and Switzerland.